Jeremy Pena Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA among all league pitching staffs (3.89).
+- The Mariners' 3.85 team ERA ranks seventh across all league pitching staffs.

-- Mariners pitchers combine to surrender 87 home runs (one per game), the third-fewest in the league.
+- Mariners pitchers combine to give up the third-fewest home runs in baseball (87 total, one per game).

-- The righty's most recent appearance was on Saturday against the Tampa Bay Rays, when he threw seven innings, surrendering two earned runs while giving up two hits.
+- The righty's last time out came on Sunday against the Tampa Bay Rays, when he threw six innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.